 This web site is committed to ensuring access for people with disabilities.
-Each page on our website will conform to the Web Content Accessibility Guidelines (WCAG) Level Double-A.
+Each page on our website will conform to the Web Content Accessibility Guidelines.

 This means that people using assistive technology such as screen readers will be able to make full use of the site.

 We can produce key documents in Braille, in large print, on audio tape and in other languages if you ask us.
 If you would like a copy in one of these formats, please contact the council to make your request on the contact number 01684 272364.

 - The website has a consistent layout (main menus - top; sub menus - left; additional items - right; other information - bottom).

 - We use HTML as the default information format, and no browser-specific HTML or scripting methods are used in the website.

 - Where we do use scripts, they are not critical to the function of the site.